-The Sony Alpha A6000 and the Sony Alpha A6400 are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and January 2019.
+The Sony Alpha A6000 and the Sony Alpha A6400 are two digital cameras that were revealed to the public, respectively, in February 2014 and January 2019.
 Both the A6000 and the A6400 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Sony A6000||Sony A6400|

 |Mirrorless system camera||Mirrorless system camera|